 How many products should I research per week?

 Aim for 10-15 candidates entering stage 1 weekly, with the expectation that 1-3 survive to stage 5.
-Anything less and the catalogue stagnates.
+Anything less and the catalog stagnates.
 Anything more and you're spending more time on research than listings, which is the wrong ratio for early-stage stores.

 Ready to automate your eBay business?

-Ecomli handles product research, listing, pricing, and fulfilment — so you can focus on scaling.
+Ecomli handles product research, listing, pricing, and fulfillment, so you can focus on scaling.